FEDERAL WORK-STUDY POSITIONS

 More information regarding Federal Work Study can be found by visiting the informational page provided by the KBOCC Financial Aid Office.

-To apply, send the KBOCC Student Employment Application and current schedule to:
+To apply, send the KBOCC Student Employment Application and current course schedule to:

 Keweenaw Bay Ojibwa Community College